shah-aryan/Analyrics/README.md

 1. Navigate to `http://localhost:3000` in your web browser.
 2. Explore various analysis tools and visualizations.

-## Contributing

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a pull request.

 ## Acknowledgments

 - Thanks to all contributors and open-source libraries that made this project possible.